-An estimated 0.79 to 2.3 trillion finfish are caught from the wild globally each year.
-The vast majority of these fish are not humanely stunned before killing, and evidence suggests these fish may experience significant suffering between the time they are captured and their death.
-Recommendations exist to improve the welfare of farmed fish at slaughter, through the use of humane stunning methods/devices, to ensure immediate and irreversible loss of consciousness which lasts until death.
-However, to date no specific guidelines exist for wild-caught fish.
+The vast majority of wild-caught fish are not humanely stunned before killing, and evidence suggests these fish may experience significant suffering between the time they are captured and their death.
+To date guidelines for the humane stunning of wild-caught fish are extremely limited.

 This project will comprise of 3 major components to investigate the overall feasibility of humane stunning in wild-capture fisheries: